drojaazu/chrgfx/README.md

 ### Nintendo GameBoy Color palettes
 GameBoy Color paletts consist of four 15-bit colors.
 There are 8 palettes for background graphics, and 8 palettes for sprites, for a total of 128 bytes of color RAM split across two buffers (for background and sprite palettes).
 The chrgfx converter will use one of these buffers; therefore the palette data should be 64 bytes in length.
 Each palette is offset by 4 colors, and the `--pal-offset` option can be used to specify which palette line to use.

+### SNK NeoGeo Pocket palettes (snk_ngp)
+Palettes for the original, monochrome Pocket are made up 3 bit shades of gray.
+There are three system palettes, for Sprite, Scroll 1 and Scroll 2.
+Each palette has two subpalettes, each with four colors each.
+Each color is 1 byte: the lowest three bits are the color shade, while the rest are not used.
+The palette data is stored in memory starting at 0x8100, with 8 bytes for each of the system palettes.

+The chrgfx palette converter will take in these 24 bytes as the palette data.